realXtend/doc/arch_article/simple.rst

 ============

-RealXtend is an open source project aiming to speed up the development of standards for 3d virtual worlds.
-The idea is to apply standards like HTTP, Collada and XMPP and libraries such as the Ogre3d graphics engine, Qt GUI toolkit and the Opensimulator world server to build a generic application platform.
+RealXtend is an open source project aiming to speed up the development of standards for 3D virtual worlds.
+The idea is to apply standards like HTTP, COLLADA and XMPP and libraries such as the OGRE 3D graphics engine, Qt GUI toolkit and the OpenSimulator (also kown as OpenSim) world server to build a generic application platform.
 It is a collaboration of several small companies that utilize the base technology in different application fields, but which coordinate the development of the common core together.
-The work culminates in a new virtual world application called Naali, the Finnish word for the arctic fox, referring to the Finnish origins of the project and the aim to make a generic platform for virtual worlds akin to Firefox for HTML based applications.
+The work culminates in a new virtual world application called Naali, the Finnish word for the arctic fox, referring to the Finnish origins of the project and the aim to make a generic platform for virtual worlds akin to Firefox for HTML-based applications.

-For users with no previous experience in virtual worlds, 3d or game programming, the tool allows easy reuse of premade models and scripts from libraries on the web.
-Any asset reference in realXtend can be an URL, and the Naali GUI supports simple drag&drop of 3d models from web pages to the 3d scene.
+For users with no previous experience in virtual worlds, 3D or game programming, the tool allows easy reuse of premade models and scripts from libraries on the web.
+Any asset reference in realXtend can be an URL, and the Naali GUI supports simple drag&drop of 3d models from web pages to the 3D scene.
 You can build your world simply in the local application, like you can use a web browser to view HTML files and test the functionality without needing to setup any servers.
 The full scene or a selected part of it can be saved to a file, for local use later or for sharing with others.

-This is unlike Second Life where all creating happens on the servers, the client application is only an interface to the server side functionality.
-With Opensimulator people often run a SL compatible server locally to achieve this local building [opensim-on-a-stick]_.
+This is unlike Second Life (tm) (SL) where all creating happens on the servers, the client application is only an interface to the server side functionality.
+With OpenSimulator people often run a SL compatible server locally to achieve this local building [opensim-on-a-stick]_.
-But as Opensim is currently SQL based it can't open documents quite as straightforwardly, as it has to import everything to a database first.
+But as OpenSim is currently SQL-based it can't open documents quite as straightforwardly, as it has to import everything to a database first.
 Also with the SL viewer and OpenSim you always need to have those two applications running, whereas Naali can run standalone as well.

-For developers the key in realXtend, in contrast with the Second Life viewer and vanilla Opensimulator, is the modularity and extensibility.
+For developers the key in realXtend, in contrast with the Second Life viewer and vanilla OpenSimulator, is the modularity and extensibility.
 Naali is a modular application where essential parts like support for different scripting languages, networking protocols, UI elements or your own arbitrary module can be enabled/disabled